haskell-perf/checklist/README.md

 genericLength :: Num n => [a] -> n
 ```

-has to accept an addictional dictionary argument for which class
+has to accept an additional dictionary argument for which class
 instance you want to use for `Num`.
 That can make things slower.

 Resources on overloading: